 If you want to know ASK where you buy your eggs!
 If you cannot see the chickens free ranging or out in the pasture, they are not truly a free range bird and your eggs will definitely reflect the taste.

 Is it really the way to go?
 As long as the eggs are free range and pastured? sure.
 But the producer/farmer will have to pass on the cost of certified organic feed to you the consumer.
 That's why certified organic eggs are nearly 10$ a dozen.
 Can your eggs be organic and the birds locked in metal battery cages?? yes unfortunately it can.
 Be a wise consumer, ask questions, and ask to see that the chickens are treated ethically and humanely.

 Ontario Egg and Poultry Regulations for small flock growers

 Most consumers do not know that only the large producers

-(the same as you will find in a grocery store) are at your local Ontario farmers markets, not small organic farmers.
+(the same as you will find in a grocery store) are at your local Ontario farmers markets, not small farmers.